On this page:

 A common cause of ceiling discoloration is water damage.
 Water damage repair costs are usually separate from finding the leak and repairing that, though you might find a local handyperson or contractor who will give you a price for both.

 If it is a roof leak, check our roof repair cost guide to calculate costs.
-Although prices vary, due mostly to labor prices in your area, a simple repair averages around $150, and moderate repairs cost between $300 and $500 per square.
-When roofing contractors refer to a price “per square,” they are quoting a price for a ten by ten-foot area.
+Although prices vary, due mostly to labor prices in your area, most roof repairs fall between $150 to $1,500 for minor repairs, but more invasive repairs could cost up to $7,000.

 Mold is a primary concern with water leaks.
 When there is mold present, you will need to get it cleaned up before making repairs to the drywall.
 Mold can be hazardous to your family’s respiratory system and presents grave health threats.

 Get a professional mold removal service to prevent mold spores from spreading throughout your home.
-Mold removal services average $2,000 – $2,500 for major remediation projects.
+Mold removal services average $2,000 to $2,500 for major remediation projects.
 However, this is a necessary expense.

 Plaster Removal & New Drywall